• English

 visiting-jordans-ancient-cities-and-civilizations

-Wadi Rum, also known as "The Valley of the Moon," is a desert landscape located in southern Jordan that offers visitors the opportunity to go trekking and explore the natural beauty of the area.
+Wadi Rum, also known as "The Valley of the Moon," is a desert landscape in southern Jordan that offers visitors the opportunity to go trekking and explore the area's natural beauty.
 The Wadi Rum desert is known for its towering sandstone mountains, vast deserts, and stunning rock formations.
 It is a popular destination for trekkers and hikers, as it offers a wide range of trails that vary in difficulty.

-Trekkers can explore the desert on foot or by camel, and there are several guided tours available that will take visitors to some of the most spectacular sights in the area.
-The desert is home to many Bedouin camps where visitors can spend the night and get a taste of traditional Bedouin life.
-The Wadi Rum also features some ancient rock inscriptions and carvings that provide insight into the area's history and culture.
+Trekkers can explore the desert on foot or by camel, and several guided tours will take visitors to some of the most spectacular sights in the area.
+The desert is home to many Bedouin camps where visitors can enjoy the night and taste traditional Bedouin life.
+The Wadi Rum also features ancient rock inscriptions and carvings that provide insight into the area's history and culture.

 See the Dead Sea and Aqaba by the beach